-The City Council is considering the City's revised IAL map.
-If the revised map is adopted by resolution of the Council, the City will present the map to the State Land Use Commission for review and consideration.

-Land in the Agricultural District.
-Pomaika'i has no land in the Conservation, Rural or Urban Districts.
+Following the publication of the City's draft maps of proposed IAL lands, DPP presented the draft maps at public meetings, received comments from the public and affected landowners, and notified affected property owners.
+DPP presented its final recommendation to the City and County of Honolulu Council ("Council") in early 2019.
+The Council reviewed the proposed IAL recommendations and adopted Resolution 18-233, CD, FD1 on June 5, 2019.
+The City will present its final recommendations and maps to the State Land Use Commission for review and adoption.

-- g.
-Land that contributes to maintaining a critical land mass important to agricultural operating productivity.
-Pomaika'i seeks to designate as IAL approximately 810 acres of land in the North Shore region of O'ahu.
+g.
+Land that contributes to maintaining a critical land mass important to ag- ricultural operating productivity.
+Pomaika'i seeks to designate as IAL approximately the Property in the North Shore region of O'ahu.
 See Figure 1 (Proposed IAL Map).
 As discussed in detail above, the Property has a long and established history of agricultural use.
-As shown in Figure 2, the designation of the Property as IAL contributes to maintaining a critical land mass for continued agricultural operations. - h.
-Land with or near support infrastructure conducive to agricultural productivity, such as transportation to markets, water or power.
+As shown in Figure 2, the designation of the Property as IAL contributes to maintaining a critical land mass for continued agricultural operations.

+h.
+Land with or near support infrastructure conducive to agricultural produc- tivity, such as transportation to markets, water or power.
 The Property has sufficient infrastructure for agricultural productivity.
 In addition to its water resources infrastructure, the Property contains agricultural roads.
-Kamehameha Highway is also capable of supporting farming equipment and direct road transportation to and from markets. - 3.
-The current or planned agricultural use of the area sought to be designated as IAL.
+Kamehameha Highway is also capable of supporting farming equipment and direct road transportation to and from markets.

+3. The current or planned agricultural use of the area sought to be designated as IAL.
 The current agricultural uses of the Property are detailed in Section I. E. 2.a of this Petition.
 Pomaika'i plans to continue these agricultural uses on the Property.
-Pomaika'i is also considering future agricultural enterprises, including agricultural research in coordination with the Department of Agriculture and University of Hawaii CTAHR. - F. Names of any other potential parties.
+Pomaika'i is also considering future agricultural enterprises, including agricultural research in coordination with the Department of Agriculture and University of Hawaii CTAHR.

+F. Names of any other potential parties.
 Other potential parties include the Department of Agriculture, Office of Planning and Planning Director of the City and County of Honolulu.

-- G. Signature of each Petitioner.
-This Petition is signed below by Pomaika'i's attorney, who has been authorized by Justin Alexander, in his fiduciary capacity to sign and file this petition on Pomaika'i's behalf. - H. Statement whether this Petition relates to any commission docket for district boundary amendment or special permit.
+G. Signature of each Petitioner.
+This Petition is signed below by Pomaika'i's attorney, who has been authorized by Justin Alexander, in his fiduciary capacity to sign and file this petition on Pomaika'i's behalf.

+H. Statement whether this Petition relates to any commission docket for district boundary amendment or special permit.
 This Petition is not related to any commission docket for district boundary amendment or special permit.